Sublinear Longest Path Transversals: Maximum subdivision transversals

 \section{Maximum subdivision transversals}

 Let $R$ be a multigraph.
-A \emph{maximum $R$-subdivision} in $G$ is a subdivision $F$ of $R$ maximizing $|V(F)|$.
-An $R$-transversal of $G$ is a set of vertices intersecting each maximum $R$-subdivision.
+Recall that an $R$-subdivision in $G$ is a subgraph of $G$ isomorphic to a subdivision of $R$, and a \emph{maximum $R$-subdivision} is an $R$-subdivision $F$ in $G$ that maximizes $|V(F)|$.
+An \emph{$R$-transversal} of $G$ is a set of vertices intersecting each maximum $R$-subdivision.
 Let $\mst_R(G)$ be the minimum size of an $R$-transversal in $G$.

 Given sets of vertices $X$ and $Y$ of $G$, an \emph{$(X,Y)$-separator} is a set of vertices $S$ such that no path in $G-S$ has one endpoint in $X$ and the other endpoint in $Y$.
 We allow an $(X,Y)$-separator to contain vertices in $X$ and $Y$.
 An \emph{$(X,Y)$-connector} is a collection of vertex-disjoint paths $\set{P_1, \ldots, P_k}$ such that each $P_i$ has one endpoint in $X$, the other endpoint in $Y$, and the interior vertices of $P_i$ are outside $X \cup Y$.
-A variant of Menger's Theorem asserts that the minimum size of an $(X,Y)$-separator equals the maximum size of an $(X,Y)$-connector (see, e.g., \citep{Die}).
+A variant of Menger's Theorem asserts that the minimum size of an $(X,Y)$-separator equals the maximum size of an $(X,Y)$-connector (see, e.g., Theorem 3.3.1 in \citep{Die}).

-Our next result shows that when the maximum $R$-subdivisions of a graph $G$ pairwise intersect, $G$ has sublinear $R$-transversals.
+Our next result shows that when the maximum $R$-subdivisions in a graph $G$ pairwise intersect, $G$ has sublinear $R$-transversals.
 We make no attempt to optimize the multiplicative constant $8$ or the dependence on $m$.